git worktree manager · v0.4

 Once per project.

-• grove initInteractive wizard — creates .groverc.json
+• grove initInteractive wizard — creates .groverc.json, offers detected conventions as prompts

 • grove templateSave / list / apply reusable configs